Exclusive breastfeeding under six months (EBF)

 Recommended Means of Verification

-Collect the following data by conducting individual interviews with mothers of (a representative sample of) children aged 0 - 5 months:
+The questionnaire of Indicators for Assessing Infant and Young Children Feeding Practices (IYCF WHO/UNICEF 2021) is used to collect the relevant data by conducting individual interviews with mothers of (a representative sample of) children aged 0 - 5 months.

 Indicator Attributes